fbpx

 The sun emits energy in the form of radiation, a mixture of rays or waves.
 Some are harmless, such as long waves, and others are more harmful, such as ultraviolet radiation.

-UV radiation is classified into 3 main types: UVA, UVB, and UVC.
-The ozone layer completely absorbs UVC radiation and much of the UVB radiation.
-Therefore, the waves received on Earth are UVA and part of the UVB.
+UV radiation is classified into three main types: UVA, UVB, and UVC.
+The ozone layer completely absorbs UVC and much of UVB radiation.
+Therefore, the waves received on Earth are UVA and part of UVB.

 • UVA: UVA rays penetrate the skin and are responsible for sun tanning.
 Consequently, they accelerate skin aging and the appearance of wrinkles.